telerik/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/listbox.md

 ## Configuration

-The following example demonstrates the basic configuration for the ListBox Html helper.
+The following example demonstrates the basic configuration for the ListBox HtmlHelper.

 ###### Example